shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 1. Retrieves or locates the Toolkit configuration folder.
 2. Ensures that the configuration dependencies such as the apps and engines are present in the [bundle cache](../../../quick-answers/administering/where-is-my-cache.md#bundle-cache).
-If they are not present, and they are using cloud-based descriptors such as [`app_store`](https://developer.shotgunsoftware.com/tk-core/descriptor.html#the-shotgun-app-store), or [`shotgun`](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-at-a-file-attachment-in-shotgun) then it will download them to the bundle cache.
+If they are not present, and they are using cloud-based descriptors such as [`app_store`](https://developer.shotgunsoftware.com/tk-core/descriptor.html#the-shotgun-app-store), or [`{% include product %}`](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-at-a-file-attachment-in-shotgun) then it will download them to the bundle cache.
 3. Swaps out the current loaded sgtk core for the one appropriate to the config.
 4. Initializes the engine, apps, and frameworks.